 In an interview with Famitsu, Xeno- series creator Tetsuya Takahashi stated that the title change was to be considered symbolic and to create a common point between the games he's created; however, Xenoblade Chronicles does not share any narrative connection to the Xenosaga series or by extension, Xenogears.

 The game's soundtrack is composed by Yoko Shimomura, Manami Kiyota, ACE, and Yasunori Mitsuda.
-Mitsuda's only contribution was the end vocal theme "Beyond the Sky" written by Tetsuya Takahashi and sang by Sarah Àlainn.
+Mitsuda's only contribution was the end vocal theme "Beyond the Sky" written by Tetsuya Takahashi and sung by Sarah Àlainn.

 A CD version of the album was released on June 23, 2010 in Japan and contains 4 discs.